tausani-ah-chong/tausani-ah-chong/README.md

-### Talofa Lava! 👋
+### Talofa Lava!🇼🇸

-### I'm a proud Sāmoan 🇼🇸, Full Stack Software Developer 🧑‍💻 Hungry to make an impact on the World! 🌐
+### I'm a Full Stack Software Developer 🧑‍💻 Hungry to make an impact on the World! 🌐

 - 😄 Pronouns: He/Him